Parental rights and responsibilities

-Nothing causes more conflict and heartache in a divorce case than the issue of child custody and access, now called child care and contact.
-Financial arrangements may cause arguments, but care and contact (formerly called access) are the emotional heavyweights in any divorce settlement.
+Nothing causes more conflict and heartache in a divorce case than the issue of child care and contact, also known as custody and access (though the Children’s Act has officially changed those terms to place the emphasis on the rights of the child).
+Financial arrangements may cause arguments, but care and contact are the emotional heavyweights in any divorce settlement.
 We look at the issues involved, and explain how the Children’s Act 2005 attempts to minimise disputes and put the best interests of the child first.

 What is the Children’s Act?